scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 - Processing overhead is validating the signatures of the AS entries, signing new AS entries, and to a lesser extent, evaluating the PCB selection policies.
 - Storage overhead is both the temporary storage of PCBs before the next propagation interval, and the storage of complete discovered path segments.

-All of these are dependent on the number and length of the discovered path segments, i.e. the total number of AS entries of the discovered path segments.
+All of these are dependent on the number and length of the discovered path segments, i.e., the total number of AS entries of the discovered path segments.
 These in turn depend on the configured best PCBs set size ([](#propagation-interval-size)).

 Relevant metrics for scalability and speed of path discovery are the time until all discoverable path segments have been discovered after a network bootstrap, and the time until a new link is usable.
 In general, the time until a specific PCB is built depends on its length, the propagation interval, and whether on-path ASes use "fast recovery" (see [](#propagation-interval-size)).